lab-mullon/lab-mullon.github.io/_courses/SAF.md

     </div>
 </div>

-The course takes place on Fridays at 8:00am and Tuesdays at 12:15pm in room 334, on the main floor of the Amphipôle.
+The course takes place on Fridays at 10:15am and Wednesdays at 12:15pm in room POL/334, on the main floor of the Amphipôle.
 Lectures are given by <b>Charles Mullon</b> (<a href="mailto:charles.mullon@unil.ch">charles.mullon@unil.ch</a>).
 For questions and discussions, Charles is available on Thursdays from 3:30 to 4:30pm in his office (room 4309 Biophore).
 Teaching assistants are <b>Thomas Lesaffre</b> (<a href="mailto:thomas.lesaffre@unil.ch">thomas.lesaffre@unil.ch</a>) and <b>Vítor Sudbrack</b> (<a href="mailto:vitor.sudbrack@unil.ch">vitor.sudbrack@unil.ch</a>).